robenkleene/collections/cards/design.md

 ### Pairs

-- **What are the two blend modes that leave the image looking largely the same, from lightest to darkest?** Color, Hue
+- **What are the two blend modes that leave the image looking largely the same, from darkest to lightest?** Hue, Color
 - **What are the hard separation blend modes from darkest to lightest?** Difference and exclusion (difference is darker)

 ### Other